 Creating your own unique thing sure sounds satisfying.
-Perhaps the culture has unique language and names, and you gleefully create words and phrases and make it an academic pursuit to mimic Tolkien.
+Perhaps the culture has a unique language and names, and you gleefully develop words and phrases and make it an academic pursuit to mimic Tolkien.

-Keep in mind that creating something genuinely unique is very hard if you decide to go down this path, and it may be harder after the initial brainstorming and the real challenge begins as you have to churn out more material to keep the story going.
+Keep in mind that creating something genuinely unique is hard, and it may be harder after the initial brainstorming and the real challenge begins as you have to churn out more material to keep the story going.

-The second option is to use the real world as a basis for your creation.
-You simply populate the map with your equivalents of the British, Chinese, Aztecs and so on.
+Another option is to use the real world as a basis for your creation.
+You simply populate the map with your equivalents of the British, Russians, Chinese, Aztecs and so on.
 Sticking with the familiar has many benefits.
 It is fast and easy.
 Google Earth and Wikipedia are essential tools.
-You can use people’s expectations and prejudices to create a story more efficiently as you do not have to explain everything.
+You can use expectations and prejudices to create a story more efficiently as you do not have to explain everything.

 Still, there are pitfalls to consider.

-Second, player expectations may work against you.
-For example, some folks may never wrap their heads around that you placed your Mexicans between the Swedes and Japanese.
+Second, expectations may work against you.
+For example, some folks may never wrap their heads around that you placed your Mexicans between your Swedes and Japanese.
 Creative yes, but may draw lots of attention without adding to the story.

 Third, you have to check your sources.
 Years ago I accidentally named a town Dunkirk to everybody’s amusement.
 I eventually got it.
 It was time to read up on war history.
 Always to a internet search on new names, just to see what comes up.

 And finally, you must decide if you want to include everyone.
 If you start with the Brits and the French, do you add the Dutch next?